FAQ

 How much should I budget to work with you?

-To make things even easier, many clients take advantage of my 3 to 6-month interest-free payment plans, allowing you to spread out your investment comfortably.
+I also offer 3- to 6-month interest-free payment plans, allowing you to comfortably spread out your investment.

 Do I get digital copies of the images?

-A Custom Photo Album or Story Box is the best value to get more digital images.
+A Custom Photo Album or Story Box is the best value to get more digital images if that is your goal.

 Extra digital images can be purchased separately for $75 each or in high value bundles.